 Sefirah can be counted in any language, provided one understands what he is saying.
-If he does not understand what he is saying, he has not fulfilled the mitzvah, even if he counts in Hebrew (Magen Avraham).
+Someone who does not understand what he is saying has not fulfilled the mitzvah, even if he counts in Hebrew (Magen Avraham).

-A very common question is whether one who missed counting one day of sefirah may still recite a beracha when he counts the remaining days.
-Several early poskim contend that someone who missed counting one day has no mitzvah to count the remaining days, since his counting of forty-nine days is no longer complete (Tur, quoting Behag).
-According to this opinion, someone who missed one day may continue to count sefirah, but he is forbidden to recite a beracha, since he is no longer fulfilling a mitzvah.
+A very common question is whether one who missed counting one day of sefirah may still recite a brocha when he counts the remaining days.
+Some early poskim contend that someone who missed counting one day has no mitzvah to count the remaining days since his counting of forty-nine days is no longer complete (Tur, quoting Bahag).
+According to this opinion, someone who missed one day may continue to count sefirah, but he is forbidden to recite a brocha since he is no longer fulfilling a mitzvah.
 However, other poskim contend that missing one day does not affect the upcoming days.
-In their opinion, there is a mitzvah each day to count the sefirah of that day, even if one has not counted the preceding days (Tur, quoting Rav Hai Gaon).
-The Shulchan Aruch (489:8) treats this shaylah as an unresolved issue.
-Thus, he rules that someone who missed counting one day of sefirah should count the remaining days without a beracha.
-The count should continue, because it is possible that he is still fulfilling the mitzvah.
-Yet he does not recite a beracha, because if he is no longer fulfilling a mitzvah, the beracha would be a beracha levatalah (a beracha recited in vain).
+In their opinion, each day there is a mitzvah to count the sefirah of that day even if one has not counted the preceding days (Tur, quoting Rav Hai Gaon).
+Shulchan Aruch (489:8) treats this shaylah as an unresolved issue.
+Thus he rules that someone who missed counting one day of sefirah should count the remaining days without a brocha.
+The count should continue because it is possible that he is still fulfilling the mitzvah.
+Yet he does not recite a brocha, because if he is no longer fulfilling a mitzvah the brocha would be a brocha li-vatala (a brocha recited in vain).

-In this case, and all other cases where there is a doubt as to whether one is still fulfilling the mitzvah, it is preferable to hear the beracha from someone who is definitely required to count (Mishnah Berurah ad loc.).
-The person reciting the beracha must have in mind to include the other person in his beracha, and the person who is not reciting the beracha must have in mind that he is being included in the beracha.
-If there is no one available to make the beracha for him, he should count sefirah without a beracha.
+In this case, and all other cases where there is a doubt whether one is still fulfilling the mitzvah, it is preferable to hear the brocha from someone who is definitely required to count (Mishnah Berurah ad loc.).
+The person reciting the brocha must have in mind to include the other person in his brocha, and the person who is not reciting the brocha must have in mind to be included in the brocha.
+If there is no one available to make the brocha for him, he should count sefirah without a brocha.

 An Interesting Shaylah

-There is another interesting shaylah that results from the above-mentioned dispute whether each day’s sefirah counting is dependent on still having a complete count: Does a boy who becomes bar mitzvah between Pesach and Shavuos recite a beracha on the counting of sefirah?
-Even if the twelve-year old was counting sefirah every night very diligently, he was not fulfilling a mitzvah, since he was still a minor.
-Thus, if the mitzvah of counting sefirah is dependent on a complete count, the bar mitzvah bachur may not have a complete sefirah count.
+There is another interesting shaylah that results from the above-mentioned dispute whether each day’s sefirah counting is dependent on still having a complete count: Does a boy who becomes bar mitzvah between Pesach and Shavuos recite a brocha on the counting of sefirah?
+Even if the twelve-year old was counting sefirah every night very diligently, he was not fulfilling a mitzvah since he was still a minor.
+Thus, if the mitzvah of counting sefirah is dependent on a complete count, the bar mitzvah bochur may not have a complete sefirah count.

-Many poskim discuss this issue, and there is no common agreement what to do (See for example, Birkei Yosef 489:20; Shaarei Teshuvah 489:20; Shu’t Maharam Shick #269; Shu’t Har Tzvi 2:76).
-Therefore, one should ask his rav for a ruling on this shaylah.
+Many poskim discuss this issue and there is no common agreement what to do.
+(See for example, Birkei Yosef 489:20; Shaarei Tshuva 489:20; Shu”t Maharam Shick #269; Shu”t Har Tzvi 2:76.)
+Therefore, one should ask his Rav for a ruling on this shaylah.

-As we mentioned above, someone who missed one day of sefirah should continue counting, but without a beracha.
-However, someone who is not sure if he missed counting one day may still count with a beracha (Shulchan Aruch 489:8).
-Since it is not certain that his counting is incomplete, he can rely on the possibility that his counting is still complete, with the possibility that the halacha is that one can recite a beracha even if the count is incomplete.
-This concept is called a sefek sefeika, which means that there are two possible approaches toward permitting one to do something.
-In this case, as there are two possible justifications for making a beracha, he may do so.
+As we mentioned above, someone who missed one day of sefirah should continue counting but without a brocha.
+However, someone who is not sure if he missed counting one day may still count with a brocha (Shulchan Aruch 489:8).
+Since it is not certain that his counting is incomplete, he can rely on the possibility that his counting is still complete with the possibility that the halacha is that one can recite a brocha even if the count is incomplete.
+This concept is called a sfek sfeika, which means that there are two possibilities why it is permitted to do something.
+In this case, the two possibilities that it is acceptable to recite the brocha allow him to recite a brocha.

-Similarly, in any other case where it is questionable whether he fulfilled the requirement to count, or where the law is that he should count without a beracha on a particular night, the halacha is that he may continue counting the next night with a beracha (Mishnah Berurah 489:38).
+Similarly, in any other case where it is questionable whether he fulfilled the requirement to count, or where the law is that he should count without a brocha on a particular night, the halacha is that he may proceed to continue counting the next night with a brocha (Mishnah Berurah 489:38).

-If, on a given night, someone counted sefirah without reciting a beracha first, he may not recite the beracha afterwards for that day’s counting.
-Though he fulfilled the mitzvah of counting omer that night, he is unable to fulfill the mitzvah of making a beracha on the counting.
+If on a given night someone counted sefirah without reciting a brocha first, he may not recite the brocha afterwards for that day’s counting.
+Although he fulfilled the mitzvah of counting omer that night, he is unable to fulfill the mitzvah of making a brocha on the counting.
 Therefore, one should be careful not to tell someone what night of sefirah it is before one has fulfilled the mitzvah (Shulchan Aruch 489:4).
 The accepted practice is to respond to the question “What night is it?” by stating what was the count of the previous day.

 Some Unusual Applications